Profile Likelihood Biclustering: Estimation problem and criterion functions

-As above, let $\mX = [ X_{ij} ] \in \reals^{m \times n}$ be a data matrix.
-One way to formalize the biclustering problem is to follow the network clustering literature and posit existence of $K$ \emph{row classes} and $L$ \emph{column classes}, such that the mean value of entry $X_{ij}$ is determined solely by the classes of row $i$ and column $j$.
-That is, there is an unknown row class membership vector $\vc \in K^m$, an unknown column class membership vector $\vd \in L^n$, and an unknown mean matrix $\mM = [ \mu_{kl} ] \in \reals^{K \times L}$ such that
+Our first task is to formalize biclustering as an estimation problem.
+To this end, let $\mX = [ X_{ij} ] \in \reals^{m \times n}$ be a data matrix.
+We follow the network clustering literature and posit existence of $K$~\emph{row classes} and $L$~\emph{column classes}, such that the mean value of entry $X_{ij}$ is determined solely by the classes of row~$i$ and column~$j$.
+That is, there is an unknown row class membership vector $\vc~\in~K^m$, an unknown column class membership vector $\vd~\in~L^n$, and an unknown mean matrix $\mM~=~[\mu_{kl}]~\in~\reals^{K \times L}$ such that

-we refer to this model as a \emph{block model}, after the related model for undirected networks proposed by~\cite{holland83}.
-With a block model, our goal is to estimate $\vc$ and $\vd$.
-We do this by assigning labels to the rows and columns of $\mX$, codified in vectors $\vg \in K^m$ and $\vh \in L^n$.
+We refer to model~\eqref{E:block-model} as a \emph{block model}, after the related model for undirected networks proposed by~\citet{holland83}.
+Under the assumptions of the block model, biclustering the rows and columns of the data matrix is equivalent to estimating $\vc$ and $\vd$.

+Not all block models give rise to well-defined estimation problems.
+To ensure that $K$ and $L$ are well-defined, we require that each class has at least one member, and that no two classes have the same mean vector.
+Formally, define row class proportion vector $\vp \in \reals^{K}$ with element $p_a = m^{-1} \sum_i \I(c_i = a)$ equal the proportion of nodes with row class $a$.
+Also, define column class proportion vector $\vq \in \reals^{L}$ with element $q_b~=~n^{-1}\sum_{j}\I(d_j=b)$ equal to the proportion of nodes with column class $b$.
+We require that every element of~$\vp$ and~$\vq$ be nonzero.
+To ensure that the mean vectors of the row classes are distinct, we require that no two rows of $\mM$ are identical.
+Similarly, we require that no two columns of $\mM$ are identical.

+We estimate the clusters by assigning labels to the rows and columns of $\mX$, codified in vectors $\vg \in K^m$ and $\vh \in L^n$.
 Ideally, $\vg$ and $\vh$ match $\vc$ and $\vd$.
-Note that we are assuming that the true numbers of row and column clusters, $K$ and $L$, are fixed and known.
+Note we are assuming that the true numbers of row and column clusters, $K$ and $L$, are known, or they have been correctly estimated by some model selection procedure.
+We measure the performance of a particular label assignment through the corresponding confusion matrix.
+Specifically, for row and column label assignments $\vg$ and $\vh$, define normalized confusion matrices $\mC \in \R^{K \times K}$ and $\mD \in \R^{L \times L}$ by

-Analogously to \cite{bickel09}, we can employ profile-likelihood \citep{murphy00} for the biclustering task.
-However, we cannot assume that the elements of $\mX$ are Bernoulli random variables.
-Instead, we proceed by initially proposing a simple distribution for $\mX$ and we deriving the maximum profile likelihood estimator for $\vc$ and $\vd$ under this model.
-Later, we consider a far more general distribution for $\mX$, and we show that the simple profile-likelihood based estimator is still consistent, even under model misspecification.

-Suppose that the elements of $\mX$ are independent draws whose distribution is specified by a single-paremeter exponential family.
-Conditional on $\vc$ and $\vd$, entry $X_{ij}$ has density $g(x ; \eta_{c_i d_j})$ with respect to some $\sigma$-finite measure $\nu$, where